 Fogh Boat Supplies welcomes Karl Harston to our team.
 Karl has over twenty years of experience in the marine service industry.
 ABYC certified in electrical and boat systems, Raymarine and B&G Electronics certified, Karl brings a new level of service to FBS.

 Fogh Boat Supplies has always done custom splicing and rigging.
-In house riggers Allan and Kurt are here to assist you in any new and replacement rigging that you require.
+In house rigger Kurt is here to assist you in any new and replacement rigging that you require.
 If you need new halyards, dock lines and anchor rodes or new standing rigging and lifelines our crew is here to help.
 We have swaging and Nicro pressing equipment in house.
 Besides the various types of wire and rope used in rigging work we also stock the required fittings.

 Fogh Boat Supplies now offers an enhanced electronics service.
 With the addition of Karl Harston to our team we can now install what we sell.
 Karl can assist you in the design, integration and installation of your new electronics.